davidlublink/vcenter-csi-driver/readme.md

 ```

 Note that any volume you add must end with the index number. eg, the volume volume-235 would be set as volume-235 in this file.
 If you want to have multiple volumes with the same name, just recreate the volume and increment each time ( volume-235[0], volume-235[1], volume-235[2] etc...).
 In your nomad job, you do not specify the index.
 If unsure just put [0] ( ie volume-235[0]).

+You should see the volume appear in vcenter when this is completed

 ## Use your storage